• Improve this Doc

 threshold

-As described above, threshold is a crucial parameter which starts the detection process.
-There are several ways to configure the threshold.
+As described above, the threshold is a crucial parameter that starts the detection process.
+There are several ways to configure the threshold:

-1. Based on baseline - The recommended way is to compute the threshold automatically based on the baseline.
-Baseline represents average traffic computed from history.
-Baseline is then multiplied by a coefficient called baseline-derived which results in threshold.
-Baseline-derived is three by default (can be changed), which means that traffic must be three times bigger than the average to start the detection phase.
+1. Based on baseline: The recommended way is to compute the threshold automatically based on the baseline.
+The baseline represents average traffic computed from history.
+The baseline is then multiplied by a coefficient called baseline-derived to calculate the threshold. baseline-derived is 3 by default (can be changed), which means that traffic must be three times higher than the average to start the detection phase.

-2. Manually configured thresholds - Thresholds can be also configured manually.
-This is not recommended unless you have a precise knowledge of the affected network and traffic.
+2. Manually configured thresholds: Thresholds can also be configured manually.
+This is not recommended unless you have a precise understanding of the affected network and traffic.
 The recommended way to use a manual threshold is to combine it with configuration based on the baseline.
-In this case the configured threshold acts as the maximal threshold.
-It means, when this threshold is exceeded the detection starts regardless of the threshold based on baseline.
-For example, this can be used as a last protection before the link is saturated or some systems are overloaded.
+In this case, the configured threshold acts as the maximal threshold.
+This means that when this threshold is exceeded, detection starts regardless of the baseline-based threshold.
+For example, this can be used as a last resort protection before the link is saturated or systems are overloaded.

-3. Manually configured minimal thresholds - This parameter can be configured in combination with baseline based threshold configuration.
-It means that the threshold computed by baseline must be at least the minimal threshold.
+3. Manually configured minimal thresholds: This parameter can be configured in combination with baseline-based threshold configuration.
+It means that the threshold computed by the baseline must be at least the minimal threshold.

-Threshold configuration contains several options for detailed setting of the threshold.
+Threshold configuration contains several options for detailed settings.

 Syntax